Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-In total, we identify 1,068,694 AI-assisted papers, comprising 1.57\% of all selected papers.
-Based on our results, we observe a pervasive upward trend of AI adoption across all disciplines, with a marked increase in both the proportion of AI papers and researchers who adopt AI (Fig.~\ref{fig1}D-E).
-Despite the overall rise in the number of papers published annually across all disciplines~\cite{chu2021slowed}, the share of AI papers has surged by 21.39 (geology) to 241.36 (materials science) times from 1980 to 2024.
-Similarly, the proportion of researchers adopting AI has grown even more rapidly, from 42.36 times in geology to 307.40 in physics.
-We divide the past decades of AI development into the eras of machine learning (ML), deep learning (DL), and large language models (LLM), and show how the growth rates of AI papers and especially researchers have accelerated across the three eras (Fig.~\ref{fig1}F, Materials and Methods~M4).
-These findings underscore the increasing prevalence of AI in science and the importance of understanding AI's impact on scientific research and progress.
+In total, we identify 310,957 AI-augmented papers, comprising 0.75\% of all selected papers.
+Semantically, the identified AI-related papers turn out to be around topics combining artificial intelligence and conventional research topics across disciplines (Supplementary Fig.~S4).
+Counting all eras and disciplines collectively, the most commonly adopted AI methods in natural science research include support vector machines and principal component analysis from the ML era, and convolutional neural networks and generative adversarial networks from the DL era.
+The large language model, which has emerged in recent years, also ranks among the most frequently utilized methods (Fig. 1c and Supplementary Table~S5-S11).
+Statistically, despite the overall rise in the number of papers published annually across all disciplines~\supercite{chu2021slowed}, the share of AI-augmented papers surged by 10.70 (geology, $Z=348.60$, $p<0.001$ and $df=1$ in Cochran-Armitage test) to 51.89 (biology, $Z=1388.70$, $p<0.001$ and $df=1$ in Cochran-Armitage test) times from 1980 to 2025 (Fig. 1d).
+Similarly, the proportion of researchers adopting AI has grown even more rapidly, from 135.46 times in geology ($Z=546.81$, $p<0.001$ and $df=1$ in Cochran-Armitage test) to 362.16 in physics ($Z=2237.51$, $p<0.001$ and $df=1$ in Cochran-Armitage test) (Fig. 1e).
+Meanwhile, growth rates for AI-augmented papers and researchers have accelerated across the three eras (Fig. 1f and Supplementary Fig.~S5-S6).
+These findings underscore the increasing prevalence and fast development of AI in science across all disciplines and the importance of understanding AI’s impact on scientific research and progress.